Dangers Ticks Pose to Pennsylvania Residents and Pets

 There are four common ticks in Pennsylvania.
 They are the American dog tick, the blacklegged tick, the Lone Star tick, and the groundhog tick.
-While all ticks can spread diseases from host animals to humans by a process called zoonoses, each of them have certain diseases they are vectors for.
 The two diseases that present the greatest danger to Pennsylvania residents are Lyme disease and Rocky Mountain spotted fever which are spread by the blacklegged tick and the American dog tick, respectively.

 When ticks first hatch, they can be extremely small.
 In fact, as many as 100 seed ticks can fit on a single field mouse or bird.
 In this stage, these ticks do not transmit diseases.
 You can tell a seed tick by its six legs.
 Once it molts, the tick will become an eight-legged nymph.
 It is when they leave their first host to find another that these pests can become dangerous.
 For this reason, it is vital to address mice, rat, bat, and bird infestations quickly.